AndrejBerezni/Flux/README.md

 #### Completed features:

 - Authentication implemented.
-- UI created: home page, vehicle search results page, subscriptions page, gift cards page, several menus and modals (sign in, sign up, user menu, side nav...).
+- UI created: home page, vehicle search results page, subscriptions page, gift cards page, several menus and modals (sign in, sign up, user menu, side nav...), user page(not fully completed - account and subscription sections are created so far).
 - Integrated Google Maps API for searching nearby locations.
-- Database populated with vehicles and locations.
+- Database populated with vehicles, locations, and subscriptions related data.
 - Vehicle search implemented - users are able to search, filter, and sort vehicles on different locations and dates.
+- Subscriptions feature completed - users can subscribe to one of three subscription plans, and cancel, renew, or change subscription.

 #### Currently working on:

-- Integrating Stripe - creating products on Stripe dashboard and by using Stripe API enabling users to purchase products (rent vehicles, subscribe to Flux subscriptions, buy gift cards).
+- Implementing Gift Cards feature - users should be able to buy gift cards and send them to designated email address.

 ## Table of Contents